Engin-Boot/pong-stage-shrutibnehe/Stage0/InitializeGame.md

 ## Feature

-Setting up paddles,background colour,ball and scores
+Setting up paddles,background color,ball and scores

 ## Acceptance Criteria

-### Scenario: Initialization of background colour,paddles, ball and scores
+### Scenario: Initialization of background color,paddles, ball and scores

 Given user has logged in the game
 When user clicks play button
-Then initialize screen with background colour,paddles on left and right
+Then initialize screen with background color,paddles on left and right

 Given user has logged in the game
 When user clicks play button